Guide · Market

 Why Area Data Sometimes Shows n/a

 CREA suppresses average and median prices when fewer than approximately 5 sales occur in a category.
 This protects buyer/seller privacy — with only 2–3 sales, individual transactions become identifiable.
 The sales count is still shown.
-See our Areas page for current data by district.
+See our Areas page (free account) for current data by district.